Two Bodies Found As Baltimore Bridge Collapse Moves From Recovery To Salvage - UrduPoint

 "Based on sonar scans, we firmly believe that the vehicles are encased in the superstructure and concrete that we tragically saw come down," Colonel Roland Butler, the superintendent of Maryland's state police, told a press conference.

-Federal investigators also gave a detailed timeline of the tragedy based on preliminary findings from the ship's voice data recorder.

-Marcel Muise, lead investigator for the National Transportation Safety board, told a separate press conference that the container ship Dali, about 1,000 feet (300 meters) long and piled high with cargo, left dock at 12:39 am Tuesday en route to Asia.
+The container ship Dali, about 1,000 feet (300 meters) long, and piled high with cargo, was leaving the busy port at 1:30 am Tuesday en route to Asia when power failed and the vessel crashed straight into a support column.

-At 1:24, alarms began sounding on the ship with indications of power trouble and the pilot soon radioed the port authority that the vessel was headed for the bridge, requesting tug boats.

-The call for help was heard by two Maryland Transportation Authority units on the bridge because of the roadwork, and they shut down all lanes of traffic, likely saving lives.

 Nearly the entire steel structure -- crossed by tens of thousands of motorists each day -- collapsed within seconds, cascading over the bow of the ship, blocking one of the busiest US trading ports.

+The ship issued a Mayday call in the moments before the collision, prompting police to rush to stop traffic on the bridge -- likely saving lives.

-There was no chance to evacuate the eight workers filling potholes on the interstate directly above the oncoming ship.
+But there was no chance to evacuate the eight workers filling potholes on the road directly above the oncoming ship.

 Butler named the two victims found Wednesday as Alejandro Hernandez Fuentes, a 35-year-old who had lived in Baltimore but was originally from Mexico, and his 26-year-old colleague Dorlian Ronial Castillo Cabrera, who lived in the suburb of Dundalk but came from Guatemala.